svallamsetti/asn-label-edi-validation/README.md

 python -m asn_validator.cli path/to/label.pdf path/to/edi.txt
 ```

+All functionality now resides in `lambda_function.py`.
+Modules in the `asn_validator` package simply re-export these functions.
 The script prints a JSON structure with the parsed label data, parsed
 EDI data and the result of all comparisons.
 Each QR block produces a
 check entry indicating whether its serial number, quantity and other